TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/sys.rst

    This function is safe to call before :c:func:`Py_Initialize`.
-When called after runtime initialization, existing audit hooks are notified and may silently abort the operation by raising an error subclassed from :class:`Exception` (other errors will not be silenced).
+When called after runtime initialization, existing audit hooks are notified and may silently abort the operation by raising an error subclassed kutoka :class:`Exception` (other errors will not be silenced).

    The hook function is of type :c:type:`int (*)(const char *event, PyObject